stephen-hocking/Michigan-Terminal-System-Dockerfile/README.md

 # Michigan Terminal System Running in a Docker Container

 This is my 1st cut at getting MTS running in a container.
-There is still too much manual intervention needed before the container can be used for something useful, but it does work.
+It should boot to a stage where jobs can be submiited to the card reader, output received from the printer, and files copied out via the card punch.

 The following network ports are exposed: